BePo65/bepo65.Leaflet.markercluster/README.md

-Leaflet.markercluster
+bepo65.Leaflet.markercluster
 =====================

-> @bepo65/Leaflet.markercluster is a clone of the project [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) Version 1.4.1.
-The modifications adapt it to the requirements of leaflet 1.7 and integrate some pull requests from [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) (needed by my project).
+> bepo65.Leaflet.markercluster is a clone of the project [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) Version 1.4.1.
+The modifications adapt it to the requirements of leaflet 1.6 and integrate some pull requests from [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) (needed by my angular project).

 Provides Beautiful Animated Marker Clustering functionality for [Leaflet](http://leafletjs.com), a JS library for interactive maps.

-*Requires Leaflet 1.0.0*
+*Requires Leaflet ^1.6.0*

 ![cluster map example](example/map.png)

-For a Leaflet 0.7 compatible version, [use the leaflet-0.7 branch](https://github.com/Leaflet/Leaflet.markercluster/tree/leaflet-0.7)<br>
-For a Leaflet 0.5 compatible version, [Download b128e950](https://github.com/Leaflet/Leaflet.markercluster/archive/b128e950d8f5d7da5b60bd0aa9a88f6d3dd17c98.zip)<br>
-For a Leaflet 0.4 compatible version, [Download the 0.2 release](https://github.com/Leaflet/Leaflet.markercluster/archive/0.2.zip)

 <!---
 TOC created with gh-md-toc